Maria Petschnig

-Maria Petschnig (born 1977) is an Austrian artist and filmmaker based in Brooklyn, New York City.
+Maria Petschnig (born 1977) is an Austrian artist and filmmaker.
 Her works include a variety of media including video art.
 Her artistic works frequently deal with memory and voyeurism.
-Petschnig is known for films, video and art, which explore a seedy, awkward kind of eroticism.
-Her works have been shown at several exhibitions in Europe and the United States including at the Museum of Modern Art in New York City.
+Her works have been shown at numerous exhibitions in Europe and the United States including at the Museum of Modern Art in New York City.
 Petschnig's works have received critical reviews from The New York Times, Artforum and Art in America.

 Biography

 Early life

 Petschnig was born in 1977 in Klagenfurt, Austria.
 She studied painting at the Academy of Fine Arts Vienna, the Royal College of Art, London and at the Wimbledon School of Art, London.
 After spending some years in Paris and London, Petschnig moved to New York City in 2003.